microsoft/trident/README.md

-The user can also use commands such as `blkid` and `mount` to confirm that the volume pairs have been correctly updated and that the correct block devices have been mounted at the designated mountpoints, such.
+The user can also use commands such as `blkid` and `mount` to confirm that the volume pairs have been correctly updated and that the correct block devices have been mounted at the designated mountpoints.

 ### TODO: Next Steps
 In the future iterations, Trident will support the following additional